 - Learn about eligibility criteria and application details

-- SASEG notifications will be sent by May 8 and ILR alumni-funded award notifications will be sent thereafter
+- SASEG notifications have been sent and ILR alumni-funded award notifications are being sent on a rolling basis

 - Funds are usually disbursed by mid-June